 Inform your mortgage lender

 Depending on how long the arrangement is for, you might need to switch to a different mortgage.

 As a landlord you need to know your Income Tax and Capital Gains Tax liabilities.

-Rental income is added to any other income you earn during the year.
+Rental income is added to any other relevant income you earn during the financial tax year.